The Man from G.R.A.M.P.A.: Critical response

-Jesse Bereta from bubbleblabber.com gave the episode a 7/10, stating “Unfortunately, there is not much excitement going on for an episode that should be action-packed.
+Jesse Bereta from Bubbleblabber gave the episode a 7/10, stating "Unfortunately, there is not much excitement going on for an episode that should be action-packed.
 Once the story gets rolling, it is more about convincing Homer that his father is a spy more than any actual spy work.
 It would have been fun to see this long-running series try to inject some action like we would not usually see.
 They managed to accomplish some great stuff back when Hank Scorpio came to Springfield.
 Regardless, it was a fun episode that tried something different.
-Sure, we have seen plenty of Grampa Simpson’s old war days, but not much after that, aside from raising Homer.
+Sure, we have seen plenty of Grampa Simpson's old war days, but not much after that, aside from raising Homer.
 Alternatively, there was much room throughout this story to expand or do something unexpected.
 Unfortunately, the episode follows much of the same formula you would expect.
-Though it is a pleasing addition to a diverse season 32.”
+Though it is a pleasing addition to a diverse season 32."